sudobyter-hub/Hun2race/README.md

 3. Edit `hun2race.py` file and change API Key, follow instructions [Google BARD-API](#google-bard-key)
 4. Make sure you have [Latex](#latex) installed in your machine !
 5. Run the tool `python3 hun2race.py -f bug_bounty -v idor -t attacker.com -P "your PoC inhere`
+6. You will find your report ready to SUBMIT in your DIRECTORY !